Your Guide to Moving to Portland

 For the culture-seeker

 There is no shortage of culture in Portland, whether you’re a fan of theater, live music, or the traditional arts.
 Some notable theaters are the Arlene Schnitzer Concert Hall, Portland’s Center for the Arts, and Keller Auditorium.
-There are currently 27 theaters, over 24 historical sites, and an untold number of music venues, big and small.
+There are currently 36 museums, 73 music venues, and 18 libraries.
 Travel Portland is the city’s premier publication for culture.

-Families with kids will enjoy Portland’s many parks, the Oregon Museum of Science and Industry (OMSI), and the Portland Zoo.
+Families with kids will enjoy Portland’s 328 city parks, the Portland Japanese Gardens, the Oregon Museum of Science and Industry (OMSI), and the Portland Zoo.

 For the foodie

 Any foodie will rejoice at living here, as you can literally take a culinary adventure around the world in Portland.
 There are restaurants, pubs, and bars to suit any taste and budget, from the affordable and eclectic, to Michelin-star establishments.
+There are also 99 breweries.
 Make sure to also explore the plethora of incredible food carts scattered throughout the town.
 PDX Eater is a wealth of information.

 For the traveler

 For those who love to explore, Portland is uniquely situated: It’s a short, 1.5-hour drive to the Cascade Mountain range to the east and the Oregon coast to the west.
-And with Seattle only a 3-hour drive away, you can explore so much by car alone.
+Seattle is also only a 3-hour drive away, so you can explore so much by car alone.
 And if you want to board a flight, Portland International Airport is located just 14 miles east — about a 20 minutes’ drive from downtown.

 For the outdoor explorer